-Phlebotomy, also referred to as venipuncture, is the process involved to remove blood from the body.
-Typically performed at a clinic, hospital, or doctor’s office, a phlebotomist is properly trained in using the equipment involved with skill.
-Blood removal is necessary for a variety of reasons, including donations, to collect samples, or when patients suffer from conditions such as hemochromatosis.
-For anyone interested in the field of phlebotomy in the state of Oregon, coursework must be successfully completed for qualification.
+Phlebotomy, also referred to as venipuncture, is the process of removing blood from the body.
+Typically performed at a clinic, hospital, or doctor’s office, the procedure is handled by a phlebotomist who is properly trained and certified.
+Blood removal is necessary for a variety of reasons, including donations, diagnosis, and testing.
+Read on as we list the many phlebotomy training Oregon options and provide more information about the field.

 Outlook for Phlebotomy Jobs in Oregon

 The healthcare field continues to be in demand and job opportunities are expected to grow by 25% for phlebotomists by 2026.
 Phlebotomy technicians will find more alternatives for work if they are flexible about hours and location.
 Pay varies based on work environment and will generally be higher in more populated areas.
 Expect a lower salary in remote regions.
 Students with national certification and more experience are likely to earn more in the long run.